 Admission of pupils to the school is through an Educational Health Care Plan or through an assessment placement as negotiated with the Local Authority.

-School placement of pupils with Special Educational Needs is determined by Worcestershire County Council (The Local Authority).
+School placement of pupils with Special Educational Needs is typically determined by Worcestershire County Council (The Local Authority).
 Most of the pupils attending the school are resident in Worcestershire.
 The Admissions Process at Pitcheroak School is determined by ‘The School Admissions Code’ and ‘The Admissions Appeals Code’ written by the Department for Education (DfE).

 School admissions code – GOV.UK (www.gov.uk)